Artem Milevskyi: Gaziantepspor

+Milevskyi signed a three-year contract with Gaziantepspor during the summer of 2013.
+While contracted to Gaziantepspor, Milevskyi crashed his Ferrari California, and went on to have his contract cancelled by mutual consent on 31 December 2013.
+He played less than 400 minutes of football that season for Gaziantepspor, scoring one goal and creating one assist.

 After his release from Gaziantepspor, Milevskyi joined Kazakh club FC Aktobe in February 2014, however after only one week, there were reports his contract had been terminated.
 Artem recently described this as one of the toughest points of his career.

 Hajduk Split

 On 29 July 2014, Milevskyi signed for Croatian club Hajduk Split on a two-year deal.
 He made his debut for Hajduk in a 6–0 win against Zadar.
 He scored his first goal for Hajduk in a 2–2 draw with Lokomotiva; he was introduced late in the match alongside Elvir Maloku.
 In the final six minutes of the match, with Hajduk losing 2–0, Artem assisted his fellow substitute Maloku to make it 2–1, and then scored himself in the final minute to salvage a point for his side.

 On 3 September 2015, he was released from Hajduk after his contract was terminated by mutual consent.